 Sweden maintains extensive extradition treaties with various countries and is known for its rigorous extradition processes.
 Its legal system emphasizes fairness and human rights when handling extradition requests, which contributes to its strong reputation in global law enforcement.
 In cases involving countries without extradition agreements, Sweden carefully evaluates the legal consequences to ensure decisions align with its principles of justice and human rights.

-9 Countries with No Extradition Treaty with the US
+9 Countries With No Extradition Treaty With the US

-Therefore, for individuals looking to avoid extradition to the United States through securing residency in countries with extradition to the US in 2024, the following are countries without extradition:
+Therefore, for individuals looking to avoid extradition to the United States through securing residency in countries with extradition to the US in 2025, the following are countries without extradition:

 1. Brunei